jhlagado/firth/README.md

 1 2 3 . . .
 ```

 Remember to use spaces between.
-Firth with responds with the following output:
+Forth with responds with the following output:

 ```
 3 2 1